What is stone skipping? The art of throwing flat rocks across the water has become a semi-professional sport involving technique and science.

 Byars passed away in October 2017, aged 54.

-BBC Scotland also produced "Sink or Skim," an in-depth documentary on the sport, which reveals how stone skipping has been playing a considerable role in the development of Easdale Island.
+BBC Scotland also produced "Sink or Skim," an in-depth documentary on the sport, which reveals how stone skipping has played a considerable role in the development of Easdale Island.

 Stone Skipping | List of World Champions